Monday, 3 September 2018

 21st August 2018.

 The present Kolar was called Kolara or ancient Kuvalapura in the 3rd Century and was ruled by the Gangas.
-Gangas were succeeded by Chozhas followed by Hoysala and Vijayanagara dynasty Kings.
+Gangas were succeeded by the Chozhas, followed by Hoysala and Vijayanagara dynasty Kings.

-The temple faces east with a gopura base with well carved doorway.
+The temple faces east with a gopura base with a well-carved doorway.
 A stone sthamba is immediately after the entrance.
-There is an open mandapa before entering into the inner praharam.
+There is an open mandapa before entering the inner praharam.
 The open mandapa must be a reconstructed one since the pillars are not uniform.
-On the left and right of the mandapa, there are two Hero stones which will be written separately.
+On the left and right of the mandapa, there are two Hero stones, which will be written separately.
 The Dwajasthambam and balipeeda are immediately after the mandapa entrance.

-The L-shaped sanctum houses two shrines, one for Chamundeswari (Kolaramma) in the form of Mahishasuramardini with eight hands and the demon Mahishan is under her feet and the other for Saptamatrikas with a common ardha mandapa/ vestibule.
+The L-shaped sanctum houses two shrines, one for Chamundeswari (Kolaramma) in the form of Mahishasuramardini with eight hands, and the demon Mahishan is under her feet, and the other for Saptamatrikas with a common ardha mandapa/ vestibule.
 The exact copies of stucco Saptamatrikas are in the north-facing shrine by the Chozhas.
 Scorpion images are found in the Chelamma shrine.
-It was told that if one prayed to Sri Chelamma, one would be free from scorpion bites.
-There is a six-foot Kala Bhairavi, but people used to call as Mukanacharamma owing to its nose having been broken.
+It was said that if one prayed to Sri Chelamma, one would be free from scorpion bites.
+There is a six-foot Kala Bhairavi, but people used to call it Mukanacharamma owing to its nose having been broken.
 Originally the temple was a Pidari Amman temple for a Village deity.
 Later it was changed by the Chozhas.

 TEMPLE TIMINGS: